MetricsTool1/metricstool/README.md

-This is a script that helps extract key metrics information from log files and present the result in visualized scatterplots
+This is a script that helps extract key metrics information from log files and present the result in visualized scatterplots..